SUDO-GOAT7/S4blist-/README.md

 ✅ **Progress Bar** – Real-time visual feedback with `tqdm`.
 ✅ **Colorful CLI** – Easy-to-read output with `colorama`.
 ✅ **Zero Dependencies** – Just Python + 3 lightweight libraries.
+## 🎯 Perfect For

+- 🎯 Bug Bounty Hunters
+- 🔐 Pentesters
+- 🧠 Security Researchers
+- 📈 Red Teamers

+---

+## 🧠 Why s4blist?

+- 🔹 Complete recon – from subdomain discovery to port scanning
+- 🔹 Clean, structured output for reports
+- 🔹 Lightweight & portable – works on Termux, Kali, Linux
+- 🔹 Community-ready – easy to extend

+---

+## 📌 Roadmap

+- [ ] Screenshot support
+- [ ] API integration (SecurityTrails, Shodan)
+- [ ] Slack/Telegram notifications
+- [ ] More output formats (PDF, XML)

+---

+## 📄 License

+MIT – Free for personal and commercial use.

+---

+## 🤝 Contribute

+Found a bug?
+Have an idea?
+Pull requests are welcome.
+Let's build the best subdomain scanner together.

+---

+## ⭐ Star This Repo

+If this tool helped you in your recon or bug bounty journey, **drop a ⭐** to support future development.

+---

+**Made with ❤️ for the security community.**

+Happy Hacking 🚀

 ---